13 Sept. 1949.

 A. No. It was not a Communist government yet, but there were Communist followers.

+Q. Did Subasich appoint Communist members of the cabinet?
 A. They were chosen with an understanding between Subasich and Tito and some members were Communists.

 Q. Did the Subasich government order you to return to Yugoslavia and join the Tito forces?